Best associated with the Lake District, it was long childhood summers in Perthshire that first inspired Beatrix Potter’s beloved animal stories

 Here, you’ll see two of the most literary trees in history – the Birnam Oak and Birnam Sycamore, the remains of Birnam Wood, which Shakespeare mentioned in Macbeth – as well as Eastwood House, where the Potters stayed in 1893, across the river.
 The Victorian villa on the Tay’s banks has nine acres of grounds and is available to rent.

 It was here that Beatrix, aged 27, composed the picture-letter that would become The Tale of Peter Rabbit.
 “I shall tell you a story about four little rabbits whose names were Flopsy, Mopsy, Cottontail and Peter,” she wrote to Noel Moore, the son of an old governess suffering from the mumps.
-Released 10 years later, her ‘bunny book’, as her publishers called it, has now sold 45 million copies.
+Released 10 years later, her ‘bunny book’, as her publishers called it, has now sold over 45 million copies.

 Peter was one of Beatrix’s pets from London.
 Mr McGregor, the farmer who chased him out of his garden for stealing cabbages, was Scottish.
 He got his name and deerstalker hat from Atholl McGregor, the laird who sublet Eastwood House to the Potters, and his thin face and white beard from Charles McIntosh, the local postman and an amateur naturalist.
 Charles was Beatrix’s mentor: they would spend hours chatting about mushrooms, which Beatrix then drew.
 A collection of 25 of Potter’s sketches are at the Perth Museum and Art Gallery, a half-hour-drive away.